-Spelling and grammar has been modernised, but the original text setting has not been changed.
+Spelling and grammar has been modernised.

 Notes printed in small type are editorial.

 The surviving organ part is very detailed for its period, providing the complete harmony for much of this work.
 However, the majority of the final chorus is presented using treble and bass alone.
 The editor has realised the accompaniment in this section, using the vocal parts as a guide.
 The organist should feel free to play this realisation, or to improvise one of their own, as may have been the custom of those playing from the original organ part.